GOP Sen. Markwayne Mullin challenges Teamsters president Sean O'Brien to fight at Senate hearing

 Mullin then rose to his feet.
 At this point, Sen. Bernie Sanders, the chairman of the committee, intervened.

 "Stop it.
-You're a United States senator," Sanders said, as O'Brien called Mullin a "clown."
+You're a United States senator," Sanders said, as O'Brien called Mullin a "clown" again.
 "This is a hearing.
 And God knows the American people have enough contempt for Congress.
 Let's not make it worse."

 Mullin's Senate website notes he is a "former undefeated Mixed Martial Arts (MMA) fighter with a professional record of 5-0" who has been inducted into the Oklahoma Wrestling Hall of Fame.